-Copenhagen’s best kept secret
+Copenhagen’s best-kept secret

-I’m a sucker for design, so if a restaurant serves great food that’s a nice bonus but in all honesty I try out most new places because of the interior and atmosphere.
+I’m a sucker for design, so if a restaurant serves great food that’s a nice bonus but in all honesty, I try out most new places because of the interior and atmosphere.

 We’ve all been to some fancy rooftop bar or restaurant, but I’ll tell you why the following one – Stedsans in Copenhagen – is the best I’ve ever been to.
-And why everyone who thinks about opening a dining place should take this as good example.
+And why everyone who thinks about opening a dining place should take this as a good example.

 An Instagram dream comes true

 In Copenhagen, the design capital of Europe that has also recently become the top destination for all food lovers, it’s a little hard to decide where to go.
-The whole concept of “all-foraged-everything-must-eat-20-courses” with super clean nordic design and white tablecloth settings was a bit tiresome after my third visit.
+The whole concept of “all-foraged-everything-must-eat-20-courses” with super clean Nordic design and white tablecloth settings was a bit tiresome after my third visit.
 I have for a while now used Instagram as my main travel inspiration and that’s exactly how I found out about Stedsans in June 2015.
 A restaurant owned by Mette Helbæk and Flemming Schiøtt Hansen, where they serve food that is “clean, simple and local” in an unusual, unique and totally instagrammable place.

 After a 20-minute or so bike ride from our apartment to the residential area of Østerbro we arrived in front of a “Fitness World” gym and felt very lost.
-We then took a dizzying spiral staircase in the back of the building up to the very top to find ourselves in a surreal beautiful setting of a small roof top farm, with the sun just setting above the small greenhouse.
+We then took a dizzying spiral staircase in the back of the building up to the very top to find ourselves in a surreal beautiful setting of a small rooftop farm, with the sun just setting above the small greenhouse.
 Mette, who’s a food writer and had the initial idea to host dinners at this location, has a great sense for style.
 Perfectly mismatched plates and secondhand cutlery, rough linen napkins and tablecloths in soft shades of grey and purple and handpicked flowers make the table setting.
 White fluffy sheepskins cover the benches, it just all comes together in a way that feels cozy and effortlessly authentic.

 The menu at Stedsans changes according to the season and availability of organic produce by local farmers.
-Five or six courses are served family-style and the food is prepared simple with few ingredients and little heat.
+Five or six courses are served family-style and the food is prepared simply with few ingredients and little heat.
 You can taste the high quality and the love the chefs put in their work and that really does all the magic.

 I admire how Mette set her mission to bring people closer back to nature by serving good food in such a special environment.
 It’s less about being a hippie or becoming a vegetarian, it’s more like she likes to put it “to feel good and being grateful for Mother Nature and the beauty of real clean food”.